-Be sure to join our community and sign-up via email to get fresh news right in your inbox.
-Once every month you will receive Friday Travel posts, Tuesday Tips and Wednesday’s Two-cents thoughts on life’s journey 😊 I hope my writing will encourage you to travel and perhaps by sharing we can support each other
+Be sure to join our tribe of adventurers sign-up via email to get fresh news right in your inbox.
+I hope my writing will encourage you to travel and perhaps by sharing we can support each other

 Do let me know of your thoughts on this post.
 Always welcome opinions and suggestions and/or a simple “like”.
 I appreciate it.

 Take a look at these inspirational destinations in Japan